macy-k/Minesweeper_Project/README.md

   for the minesweeper game.
 This is not necessary and is just extra, if I have time.

 **NOTE**: this is not going to work very well as a console based application, and selecting which cell to interact with will be clunky.
+Same with selecting dimensions.

 _________